 I modified Microsofts sample Entity Framework benchmark class to just look at the relative timing differences of tracking versus non tracking queries (eg. AsNoTracking).

-The benchmarks are simple and just involve pulling back 1K, 5K and 10K records from a DB that’s populated prior to each batch of benchmarks (one for each record amount).
+The Tracking v AsNoTracking performance benchmarks were run on Entity Framework Core 6.01 and are simple and just involve pulling back 1K, 5K and 10K records from a DB that’s populated prior to each batch of benchmarks (one for each record amount).